How to Start a Small Clothing Business From Home

 Start out by sketching your initial designs, focusing on different styles, cuts, and color palettes.
 Remember these are "rough drafts" and you should prioritize volume over quality.

 Once you have your ideas out in the open, refine your sketches based on feedback from friends, family, or potential customers.
-Consider creating physical prototypes to visualize the final product.
+Consider creating physical prototypes to visualize the final product, , especially if you're working on a large-scale project like bulk custom t-shirts.

 Research and source high-quality, ethically sourced fabrics that align with your brand values.
 Go back to your USP.
 Were ethically sourced materials part of your brand?
 This would be a great way to align your brand to ethical values and create a strong marketing plan in the future.